-What’s the difference between a guitar improvisation that makes you beg for more, and one that bores you to death?
+What’s the difference between a lead guitar solo that makes you beg for more, and one that bores you to death?

 Is it the scales the guitar player is using?

-Is it the quantity of positions the guitar player can play the scales in?
+Is it the number of positions the guitar player can play the scales in?

 Is it how fast the guitarist can play?